In this article we are going to take a look at a few soldering tips and how to deal with oxidation.

 There are advanced soldering irons that incorporate an auto sleep feature into their design.
 These tools will automatically power down the tip when not in use, extending tip life.

 With the right practices, a solder tip can provide a long service life before oxidation becomes a problem.
-And once it does become an issue, a proper cleaning with the right products can keep a soldering tool working for a long time.
+And once it does become an issue, proper cleaning with the right products can keep a soldering tool working for a long time.
 We carry a variety of soldering, desoldering, and reworking tools, featuring SmartHeat® Technology.
-Contact us today to see how we can make your hand soldering efforts a success.
+Contact us today to see how we can make your hand-soldering efforts a success.